italicize/italicize.github.io/new_templates.md

+# Make a new Word template

-###  Open a document without styles
+##  Open a document without styles

 1. Type **winword /a /w** in the Windows taskbar and press **Enter**. \
-<span style='font-size:small; color:darkgray;'>&#128712; The /a switch opens Word without opening your Normal template, which might have custom styles.
+<span style='font-size:small;'>&#128712; <span style='color:darkgray;'>The /a switch opens Word without opening your Normal template, which might have custom styles.
 The /w switch opens a new blank document.
-For more info see [Command-line switches for Microsoft Office products](https://support.microsoft.com/en-us/office/command-line-switches-for-microsoft-office-products-079164cd-4ef5-4178-b235-441737deb3a6).</span>
+For more info see [Command-line switches for Microsoft Office products](https://support.microsoft.com/en-us/office/command-line-switches-for-microsoft-office-products-079164cd-4ef5-4178-b235-441737deb3a6).</span></span>

-### Set the style defaults
+## Set the style defaults

 1. Click the **Design** menu.
 1. Click **Fonts** and click **Customize Fonts**.